Tokyo Chinese School

 Tokyo Chinese School (TCS) is a Chinese International school in Gobanchō (五番町), Chiyoda, Tokyo, Japan.
 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) accredits the school.

 Originally established in 1929 as an elementary school for Overseas Chinese, its operation now follows the education system of the Republic of China (Taiwan), and provides education for students ageing between 7 and 18.

 History

 Historically the school was located in Yotsuya.

 Around 1984 the school built an office building that was rented to Japanese companies, generating revenue for the school.

 In a 2008 The Japan Times article Liu Chien Cheng, the head of the school, said that she saw an increase in applications "over the past two or three years."
 She did not state specific numbers.

 Campus

-As of 1989 the school had audiovisual language education, cooking, and music facilities.
-A renovation of the school building, funded by loans from a Japanese bank, occurred in 1984.
+As at 1989, the school provided audio-visual language learning, cooking, and music departments.
+The school underwent renovations through a loan from a Japanese bank in the year 1984.
 Cecilia Chang of Taiwan Today wrote in 1989 that "The newly refurbished school building has facilities far superior to most similar institutions in Taiwan."